jondkoon/octopress/source/index.markdown

 footer: false
 sidebar: false
 ---
-I'm Jon Koon, an Atlanta based software developer.
-A full stack web developer specifically.
-In my career I have worked with just about every web framework, language, database, and operating system in common use.
-I'm a jack of all backends, so for the last several years I have been attempting to master the front end.
+I'm Jon Koon, an Atlanta based software developer with a focus in web development.
+I enjoy creating highly responsive, usable, beautiful, well architected, and maintainable applications that solve real problems.

-I love building highly responsive applications that are fun to use and do what you expect.
-I believe in Restful web services, client side templates, front end MVC architecture, PubSub, JavaScript, jQuery, and all things HTML5.
+I have worked with major web frameworks in Python, C#.NET, Java, and PHP.
+The common thread is HTTP, HTML, CSS, and JavaScript.
+With an affinity for UI development and responsive applications I have been drawn to the study of JavaScript and front end architecture.
+I love working with jQuery and have developed a few plugins.

-I'm foremost a follower of Christ, a husband, and father.
+I'm foremost a follower of Christ, a Husband, and Father.
-I'm a part time teacher and a lifelong student.
+I'm a part-time [Teacher](/teaching) and a lifelong Student.
-My main gig is doing Software Development with The Proven Method's professional services team.
+My main gig is doing Software Development with [The Proven Method's](http://provenmethod.com/professional-services) professional services team.